Course Outline

 Audience

-• Architects designing scalable and secure systems.
+• Architects designing scalable and secure systems for government use.

 21 Hours